JustAn0therDev/Burinbot/README.md

 can be found in the link:
 https://jikan.docs.apiary.io/#introduction/information

+Please note that you will have to insert a "token.txt" on your repository containing ONLY an OAuth 2.0 token from Discord for it to work.

-Please contact me if there's anything you would have done differently or if you wanna work on the same project with me, I will be happy to help.
+Contact me if there's anything you would have done differently or if you wanna work on the same project with me, I will be happy to help.